joomlatools/joomlatools-pages/README.md

 Pages takes your Markdown files, custom HTML or PHP code churns through layouts to create a page, then injects that back into your site.
 Throughout that process, you can tweak how you want the page to look, what data gets displayed in the layout, and more.

 Pages has a **flat-file bias**, and **doesn't require a database** to work.
-The content you’ll render on your site is generally written using Markdown, but you can use any kind of data source, for example you could use, a Joomla component, a database table, a headless CMS like [Strapi](https://strapi.io/), or even a webservice like [Airtable](https://airtable.com) or [Google Sheets](https://www.google.com/sheets/about/).
+The content you’ll render on your site is generally written using Markdown, but you can use any kind of data source, for example you could use, a Joomla component, a database table, a headless CMS like [Strapi](https://strapi.io/) or [Prismic](https://prismic.io/) or even a webservice like [Airtable](https://airtable.com) or [Google Sheets](https://www.google.com/sheets/about/).

 ### Why Joomlatools Pages?